mousepawgames/anari-git/README.md

 ## License

-Anari Graphics System is licensed under the GNU General Public Licence 3.0.
+Anari is licensed under the GNU General Public Licence 3.0.
 (See LICENSE.md)

-The project is owned and maintained by [MousePaw Media][1].
+The project is owned and maintained by [MousePaw Media][2].

 [1]: http://www.mousepawgames.com/anari
 [2]: http://www.mousepawgames.com/opensource